joejcollins/rhapsody-angel/queens/2020-berenice.md

 ## 7 F
 ## 2020 Queen Unmarked

+2020-07-24 Saw eggs and grubs didn't see the queen.

 2020-07-17 Saw eggs and grubs, didn't see the queen.
 They seemed pretty mobile on the frames.
 It was a warm day.

 2020-07-10 Laying nice dark looking queen.
 Saw eggs and grubs.
 Not a lot of stores.
 Needs feeding.